 - When Joe Besser joined The Three Stooges he refused to partake in the Comedic Sociopathy, but later relented.

-- The Guild of Fools, Joculators, Clowns, Buffoons, Minstrels and Mime Artists in Ankh-Morpork specialises in physical comedy. pratfalls, tumbles, amusing escapades with custard pies, bucxkets of water and joke flowers that squirt liquid are their stock-in trade.
+- Terry Pratchett's Discworld series of novels.
+The Guild of Fools, Joculators, Clowns, Buffoons, Minstrels and Mime Artists in Ankh-Morpork specialises in physical comedy. pratfalls, tumbles, amusing escapades with custard pies, buckets of water and joke flowers that squirt liquid are their stock-in trade.
 But one Clown never, ever, lands in the middle of the pies or buckets or general pratfalling.
 In a funny sort of way, he is Ground Zero.
 But Ground Zero from the point of view of the nuke.
 Doctor Whiteface, the stern, austere and utterly joyless Head of the Guild, is above that sort of thing.
 He walks unscathed through the circus ring whilst physical humour happens to other people.
-He and his Clowns are to be found in Terry Pratchett's Discworld series of novels.

 - El Goonish Shive NP (NewsPaper) edition's "Oblivious Hand-Waving" arc, in which Tedd buys a magic wand that randomly warps reality.

-- Scenes in The Dreamstone taking place in the Land Of Dreams give something of a slight Mood Whiplash against those in Viltheed, due to the far less prominent use of slapstick violence.
-The heroes may suffer the odd non deformed pratfall every now and then, albeit for every ten times the Urpneys get comically squashed, fried and beaten to a pulp.
+- Scenes in The Dreamstone taking place in the Land Of Dreams give something of a slight Mood Whiplash against those in Viltheed, due to the heroes' usual avoidance of slapstick violence or cartoony Wild Takes.
+The Noops at least may suffer the odd non deformed pratfall every now and then, albeit for every dozen or so times the Urpneys get comically squashed, fried and beaten to a pulp.

-- In Thomas the Tank Engine (and The Railway Series novels they were based on), Older and Wiser engines such as Edward and Toby were initially depicted as far more experienced and competent than the other more arrogant or childish engines, rarely causing accidents or getting into standard unusual predicaments (Toby's first appearance even notes he hasn't had an accident in years).
+- Older and Wiser engines such as Edward and Toby were initially depicted as far more experienced and competent than the other more arrogant or childish engines, rarely causing accidents or getting into standard unusual predicaments (Toby's first appearance even notes he hasn't had an accident in years).
 As the show became more Aesop-centric, the cast was rewritten to have more equal shortcomings, leading most of said engines to get into scrapes of their own.

 - Gordon boasted being this in "Off The Rails", having never had a true accident, but was only Tempting Fate.